EE274 (Fall 25): Homework-3

 Solution

-2. Since BWT only permutes the characters in a string (Q5.1), the frequency count to 0th order is still the same for the input and the BWT transformed data.
-In-fact, we add a character to the list of characters in input string during the BWT transform: the delimiter character ~.
-Hence, the entropy of input_data and bwt_data is such that .
+Q5.1), the frequency count to 0th order is still the same for the input and the BWT transformed data.
+In-fact, we add a character to the list of characters in input string during the BWT transform: the delimiter character~.
+Hence, the entropy ofinput_dataandbwt_datais such that . - As seen in

 NOTE: compressors such as bzip2, and bsc in fact use BWT and MTF transforms along with a few other tricks to obtain great compression.
 BWT algorithms have also found another surprising use: they allow efficient searching over compressed text!
 Here are more references in case you are interested: